 The Venustas Heated Jacket surpasses most of the others while being the most affordable.

-The jacket is made from nylon with a silver mylar lining for incredible insulation.
+These heated jackets are made from nylon with a silver mylar lining for incredible insulation.
 The nylon outer shell is windproof and water-resistant while being light and breathable. it keeps you really warm no matter the weather.

-There are three heating zones with three settings: low, medium, and high.
+There are three zones with three settings: low, medium, and high.
 You can switch between them with the click of a button.
 The battery life on this heated jacket is one of the best.
 You can get up to 12-hours of heat when using the lowest setting.
 The battery also comes with a USB port for charging your phone and any other USB device on the go.

-The jacket comes in a waterproof bag that is great for ensuring it stays dry and safe.
+The heated jacket comes in a waterproof bag that is great for ensuring it stays dry and safe.
 It’s machine washable too that makes life a lot easier. the only downside is that it runs small, so check the size charts and order up from your usual size.

 Overall this is one of the best heated jackets.
 It’s affordable, warmer than most, durable, and has the longest battery life in the review.